How does it get to my home?

 - provide sufficient storage for firefighting;

-- reduce the risk of disruption to the bulk supply or treatment plat causing loss of supply to customers; and
+- reduce the risk of disruption to the bulk supply or treatment plant causing loss of supply to customers; and

 - retain water following significant seismic events.